Contact us whenever you need it!

 • The tenant must vacate the property without the opportunity to correct the violation or pay the back rent.

-If the tenant remains in the rental property after receiving a lease termination notice, a landlord may take the next step -- filing an eviction lawsuit.
+If the tenant remains in the rental property after receiving a lease termination notice, a landlord may take the next step: filing an eviction lawsuit.

-There are two types of evictions -- constructive eviction and actual eviction.
+There are two types of evictions: constructive eviction and actual eviction.
 In a constructive eviction, the landlord has not provided the agreed-upon services, allowing the tenant to legally cancel the lease.

 However, every state has different laws that govern the steps a landlord may take during the eviction process.
-For example, most states require a landlord issue a written eviction notice to a tenant before filing a lawsuit, after that can fill a forcible entry and deteiner.
+For example, most states require a landlord to issue a written eviction notice to a tenant before filing a lawsuit, after that can fill a forcible entry and deteiner.
 And most states have laws regarding squatters’ rights (also known as adverse possession).

-Landlord-Tenant Law by States
+Landlord-Tenant Law by State

 As we have discussed, each state (and the District of Columbia) has its own set of landlord-tenant laws.
 You can search for your state’s set of rules.